gwendolyn954/inspiro-quotes/README.md

 A super-minimalistic inspirational quote generator built to uplift and motivate.

 ## Working on:
--Utilizing additional endpoints
+- Utilizing additional endpoints
--New styling
+- New styling